 I noted that that statement could have been the motto for their marriage (and for why it failed).
-Another example of the consequences:

 Last year my husband told me he didn't love me anymore.
 He actually cried when he told me and told me he wanted to try and work it out with me.
 He said we have had so many unsolved problems over the years, fights, lack of communication, no sex life, etc., that his feelings have changed for me.
 He refuses to go to counseling because it won't help him.
 He moved out so we are now legally separated.
 We are doing nothing now to fix our marriage.
 He says he can't do anything with me that he doesn't feel or have the desire to do.
 Is there still hope for my marriage?
 I don't want a divorce.
 I still love my husband and my family.
 We have two very small children.
 I don't want this life for them." -Cynthia

-- I'm unhappy with another part of the relationship (like sex) and so I take out my frustration or anger by not communicating with you.
+- “I'm unhappy with another part of our relationship (like sex) and so I take out my frustration and anger by not communicating with her.”

-- Our relationship is more about convenience or maintaining lifestyle than about intimacy and love so why talk about anything deep (there isn't anything deeper)?
+- “Our relationship is more about convenience and maintaining a lifestyle than about intimacy and love, so why talk about anything deeper (there isn't anything deeper)?”

-When Does Lack of Communication Become a Big Problem?
+When Does Lack Of Communication Become A Big Problem?

-Getting upset and not communicating for a while doesn't have to be a problem.
+Getting upset and not communicating for a while doesn't have to be an enormous problem.
 Sometimes allowing a pause is helpful and part of practicing good communication skills.

 Lack of communication becomes a problem based on the frequency and level of damage it causes.
 As described above it can become a pattern of avoidance or even a form of verbal abuse when it turns into the silent treatment.

 - How is our lack of communication affecting us?
+Me?

 What To Do When Communication Is Lacking

-Regardless of whether you both agree there's a communication problem or it's just you, here are 3 things to do to start getting it to change:
+Regardless of whether you both agree there's a communication problem or it's just you, there are 3 things you can do to begin to initiate positive changes.

-Finding a professional counselor to teach you effective communication techniques, mediate differences between you and your partner, and coach you is invaluable (My wife and I have done it -- and I teach people to communicate for a living!
-We all need it).
-Frequently partners will tell me part of the reason they meet with me is because when I'm present it’s the only time when they feel safe to speak honestly and will be heard.
+Finding a professional counselor to teach you effective communication techniques, mediate differences between the two of you, and to coach you is invaluable (My wife and I have done it -- and I teach people to communicate for a living!
+We all need it.)
+Frequently partners will tell me that one of the reasons they meet with me is because when I'm present it’s the only time when they feel safe to speak honestly and will be heard.

 My wife and I are in need of marriage counseling due to communication issues and pretty much everything else.
 There is so much I don't even know where to start.
 Can we get that spark and happiness back?" -Julian

 What's the lack of communication in your relationship or marriage look like?
-Get some feedback by sharing your story with us and your fellow readers in a comment below.
+Get some feedback by sharing your story with us and fellow readers in a comment below.